 Be a U.S. citizen over 18 years of age

-Have a mobile device to use the app (currently, they are working on desktop version to cater to everyone)
+Have a mobile device to use the app (currently, they are working on desktop to cater to everyone)

 Once you fill out contact information and validate your SSN, you are allowed to attach your bank account, so you can deposit money to begin trading.
 On average it takes 1-3 days for your account to get approved, in some cases, it can take up to 5 days if incorrect information is provided.
 If you’re still not verified after five business days, contact their customer service team to speed up the process.

-No Commissions & no account minimum – Zero commission trades is the sole reason why Robinhood is quickly becoming the top rated broker for millennial investors.
+No Commissions & no account minimum – Zero commission trades is the sole reason why Robinhood is quickly becoming the top-rated broker for millennial investors.
 Brokerage firms such as Etrade and Interactive Brokers charge a fee every time you buy and sell a stock; typically they charge $10-$20 per trade.
 Over time this can add up and eat into your potential profits.

 User Interface – The app’s design and the user interface is very slick.
 Their easy-to-use interface means it’s simple for novices to place trades.
 The interface’s theme changes color from light during market hours to dark during when the stock exchange is closed.

 Best Stock Trading App for Beginners – Ideal for first-time investors who have little or no day trading experience and have a small amount of money to invest.
-Part-time traders can gain a feel for the market in a safe environment and then later can upgrade to broker that offer more advanced features such as level 2, charts and quick executions.
+Part-time traders can gain a feel for the market in a safe environment and then later can upgrade to a broker that offer more advanced features such as level 2, charts and quick executions.

 Robinhood Gold – The company recently introduced a premium service to allow members to trade after hours and open a margin account; the margin is limited to protect users from too much downside risk.
 The gold account costs a minimum of $10 per month; this allows you to borrow x2 times the amount of capital in your account, you need to deposit at least $2,000 to take advantage of this feature.
 They have a tiered pricing structure, the more buying power you request, the more you will have to deposit and pay.
 E.g. $4000 for $20/month and $10,000 for $50/month.
 Leverage is dangerous for novice traders as they can end up owing money to the broker.